Air testing in schools and office buildings is required to verify indoor air quality and troubleshoot ventilation problems.

 - OSHA coverage at the federal level for private workers but not state or local workplaces

-Note that school buildings and classrooms may be more heavily regulated than office buildings.
-Managing IAQ in schools involves school boards, local public funds and child safety issues.
-In addition, children in classrooms are closer together.
+Note that school buildings, universities, and classrooms may be more heavily regulated than office buildings.
+Managing IAQ in schools involves school boards, local public funds, and child safety issues.
+In addition, students in classrooms are closer together.
 Most schools have approximately four times as many occupants as an office building in the same amount of floor space.
-As schools add classrooms, they may have different heating, ventilation and air conditioning (HVAC) equipment in different rooms, portable classrooms or buildings.
+As schools add classrooms, they may have different heating, ventilation, and air conditioning (HVAC) equipment in different rooms, portable classrooms, or buildings.

 Indoor air pollutants